astropy/astropy/docs/table/mixin_columns.rst

 **Binary table writing**

-Starting with astropy 3.0, tables with mixin columns can be written in binary format to file using the both FITS and HDF5 formats.
-These can be read back to recover exactly the original table including mixin columns and metadata.
+Starting with astropy 3.0, tables with mixin columns can be written in binary format to file using both FITS and HDF5 formats.
+These can be read back to recover exactly the original Table including mixin columns and metadata.
 See :ref:`table_io` for details.

 .. _mixin_protocol: